Trump Account App Is Live: How to Claim Your Kid’s $1,000 in 3 Easy Steps

 Profit and prosper with the best of expert advice - straight to your e-mail.

-With the new app officially rolling out and the first wave of government funds scheduled to drop this summer, you might be wondering how to get started.
-Here is how to submit your paperwork, activate the app, and what comes next.
+While the new app is officially rolling out and the first wave of government funds is scheduled to drop this summer, you might be wondering how to get started.
+Here's how to submit your paperwork, activate the app, and what comes next.

 Trump Accounts, also called 530A accounts, are tax-deferred investment savings designed to help save for future qualified expenses.

 The process starts with the IRS.
 By submitting Form 4547, taxpayers can elect to open an account and request a one-time $1,000 federal deposit for qualifying children.
-Once that form is processed, parents can fully manage, track, and build the investment using the newly released official Trump Accounts mobile app.
+Once that form is processed and the account is opened, parents will be able to fully manage, track and build the investment using the newly released official Trump Accounts mobile app.

 Do you have a qualifying child for a Trump Account?
 Your child must be under the age of 18, a U.S. citizen, and have a valid Social Security Number.
-For more information on who is eligible for a Trump Account and/or the $1,000 match, check out Kiplinger's report, The GOP Trump Account for Savings: Your Funding Starts Soon.
+For more information on who is eligible for a Trump Account and/or the $1,000 match, check out Kiplinger's report, The GOP Trump Account: Your Funding Starts Soon.

 Trump Account Enrollment Steps